Maine Coons are the official State Cat Of Maine, known for being gentle giants with a sociable nature. But are Maine Coon cats good pets?

 As wonderful as Maine Coons can be, there are many cons to living with this cat breed that you might not have expected!

 1. Need Lots of Attention

-Maine Coons do best in a home where they can spend lots of time with their owners.
-This means they usually prefer households with big families or owners who work from home.
+Maine Coons do best in a home where they spend lots of time with their owners, so prefer households with big families or owners who work from home.

-While another pet is not a substitute for spending quality time with your Maine Coon, it is a good way to ensure your Maine Coon does not get too lonely while you are away at work.
+While another pet is not a substitute for spending quality time with your Maine Coon, it is recommended that you buy another pet cat or dog to keep your cat company.

 2. Need Lots of Enrichment and Exercise